overlookinfra/pltraining-dirtree/README.md

 dirtree
 =======

-*This module provides the `dirtree` function.*
+This module provides the `dirtree` function and resource type, both used for recursive directory management.

+## Usage

+### `dirtree()` function

-The `dirtree` function accepts a string containing an absolute directory path and will return an array of the tree containing all the directories of that path.
+This function accepts a string containing an absolute directory path and will return an array of the tree containing all the directories of that path.

 The first parameter can also be an array of absolute directory paths, which will